Cocktail Frank b3d78289f0 | ||

 Cakefoot.entitlements

-com.apple.security.app-sandbox (set to false) com.apple.security.cs.allow-unsigned-executable-memory com.apple.security.cs.disable-executable-page-protection com.apple.security.cs.disable-library-validation com.apple.security.cs.allow-dyld-environment-variables (needed by Steam API)
+com.apple.security.app-sandbox (required for App Store but not compatible with Steam API) com.apple.security.cs.allow-unsigned-executable-memory com.apple.security.cs.disable-executable-page-protection com.apple.security.cs.disable-library-validation (needed by Steam API) com.apple.security.cs.allow-dyld-environment-variables (needed by Steam API)

 Testing